The OJRV Difference

 Women Veterans Initiative

 Through providing veteran transition supportive services and resources through education, women veterans are more likely to experience long-term success and satisfying careers because of conscientious support throughout their educational transition.
-October 2021 marked a renewed focus on our Women’s Initiative, which aims to promote education, sustainable employment, and enhanced fellowship amongst the two million living women veterans who comprise almost 10% of the total veteran population.
-This bridge, constructed from a strong academic experience, further builds consistent, career-minded employees capable of building strong, foundational leaders in the workforce.
-Women continue to meet the challenges of achieving work-life balance as they have sought improved employment following the pandemic.
+In October 2021, OJRV marked a renewed focus on our Women Veterans Initiative, which aims to promote education, sustainable employment, and enhanced fellowship amongst the two million living women veterans who comprise almost 10% of the total veteran population.
+This bridge, constructed from a strong academic experience, further builds consistent, career-minded employees capable of being strong, foundational leaders in the workforce.